 4. Disclosure Committee

 The Company’s Disclosure Committee has been set up in order to construct, maintain and manage a proper information disclosure system.
-The committee is chaired by a representative director nominated by the President, and operates under the direct control of the President.
-The committee formulates general rules and basic policies for disclosure, constructs and adjusts the company structure concerning statutory disclosure and the timeliness of disclosure, and also assesses the significance and validity of statutory disclosure and the timeliness of such disclosure.
+The committee is chaired by a Representative Director nominated by the President, and operates under the direct control of the President.
+The committee formulates general rules and basic policies for disclosure, constructs and adjusts the company structure concerning statutory disclosure and the timely disclosure, and also assesses the significance and validity of statutory disclosure and timely disclosure.

 (1) Dealing with Rumors in the Market